ptabasso2/oteljavalab/section02/README.md

 The service will start and will run our application that listens to connections on port 8080.

-Note: cf https://opentelemetry.io/docs/languages/java/automatic/#configuring-the-agent for more details about how to configure the java agent
+Note: https://opentelemetry.io/docs/languages/java/automatic/#configuring-the-agent for more details about how to configure the java agent

 ## Test the application